AndroidPillars/React-Native/CHAPTER-2.md

 - Don’t call Hooks inside loops, conditions, or nested functions — Only call Hooks at the top level.
 - Don’t call Hooks from regular JavaScript functions — Only call Hooks from React function components.

+# Props

+- The properties of React Native components are simply pronounced as props.
+- In React Native, most of the components can be customized at the time of their creation with different parameters.
+- These parameters are known as props.
+- They are immutable, and they cannot be changed.
+- It has lot of properties which we can navigate from one screen to another From React Naivgation Stack Navigator to Required Screens.
+- In Other words system to pass data from a parent to child.
+- Work Flow: React Naivgation Stack Navigator -> props -> Navigator to Required Screens

+# State

+- System to track a piece of data that will change over time.
+If that data changes, our app will 'rerender'.

+# Notes on State

+- We are using function-based state in a functional component.
+React also has class based components that have to access state.
+- We never modify a state variable .
+React doesn't detect the change, Only use the 'setter' function.
+- We can name the state variable anything we wish.
+- We can track any kind of data that changes over time - a number, string, array of objects, ect
+- When a component is rendered, all of its children get renendered to.
+- A state variable can be passed to a child component !
+At that time, the state variable is being used as props.

 # Use State